CERT-Polska/ursadb/README.md

 Usage
 -----

-Interaction with the database could be done using `ursadb2-client` (see another repository).
+Interaction with the database could be done using `ursadb-cli` (see another repository).

 Queries